Learn to Wash Your Tesla

 Frequently Asked Questions

-Can I take my Tesla through an automatic car wash?
+Can you take a Tesla through a car wash?

 How often should I wash my Tesla?